Delirium

 Treatment of delirium requires identifying and managing the underlying causes, managing delirium symptoms, and reducing the risk of complications.
-In some cases, temporary or symptomatic treatments are used to comfort the person or to facilitate other care (e.g., preventing people from pulling out a breathing tube).
+In some cases, temporary or symptomatic treatments are used to comfort the person or to allow other care (e.g., preventing people from pulling out a breathing tube).
 Antipsychotics are not supported for the treatment or prevention of delirium among those who are in hospital; however, they may be used in cases where a person has distressing experiences such as hallucinations or if the person poses a danger to themselves or others.
 When delirium is caused by alcohol or sedative-hypnotic withdrawal, benzodiazepines are typically used as a treatment.
 There is evidence that the risk of delirium in hospitalized people can be reduced by non-pharmacological care bundles (see Delirium).
 According to the text of DSM-5-TR, although delirium affects only 1–2% of the overall population, 18–35% of adults presenting to the hospital will have delirium, and delirium will occur in 29–65% of people who are hospitalized.
 Delirium occurs in 11–51% of older adults after surgery, in 81% of those in the ICU, and in 20–22% of individuals in nursing homes or post-acute care settings.
 Among those requiring critical care, delirium is a risk factor for death within the next year.

 Because of the confusion caused by similar signs and symptoms of delirium with other neuropsychiatric disorders like schizophrenia and psychosis, treating delirium can be difficult, and might even cause death of the patient due to being treated with the wrong medications.